 Drab or dull framing – Often we would turn up on location and we would spend the first 15-20 mins rearranging furniture to make the set more visually engaging.
 This could be as simple as adding a little colour, be it an office plant, rearranging the chairs, removing a bulky table or adding a little background or foreground intrigue.
 Don’t be afraid to speak up to ask to move or add items, you’re the professional in this field and it’s on you to create the most compelling frame you can.

-If your business is interested in elevating your podcast from audio to video, don't be afraid to get in touch here.
-Here's a few or our highlights from the year.
+If your business is interested in elevating your podcast from audio to video, don’t be afraid to get in touch here.
+Here are a few of our highlights from the year.